We are really excited to announce our next Supper Club for Spring 2019, an Egyptian evening with our newest community cook, Norah El Gohary.

-We talked to Norah about her favourite family recipes and why she has chosen her menu for evening at 91 Ways.
+Ahead of the evening, we talked to Norah about her favourite family recipes and what influenced her menu choices.

 How long have you been living in Bristol?

-I was born in Bristol; my father came here to study medicine and worked for a few years after he graduated, he then got offered a job in Abu Dhabi within the first year of my birth so our family moved there.
+I was born in Bristol; my father came here to study medicine and worked here for a few years after he graduated.
+He then got offered a job in Abu Dhabi within the first year of my birth so our family moved there.
 I ended up living most of my life in Abu Dhabi and then chose to go to Egypt for my undergraduate studies.
 For my postgraduate studies I came back to my birth place, Bristol.

 What do you love about living in Bristol?